 Kraft Heinz (KHC) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the maker of Oscar Mayer meats, Jell-O pudding and Velveeta cheese had lost 0.19% over the past month.
-This has was narrower than the Consumer Staples sector's loss of 1.32% and lagged the S&P 500's gain of 0.38% in that time.
+Coming into today, shares of the maker of Oscar Mayer meats, Jell-O pudding and Velveeta cheese had lost 8.71% in the past month.
+In that same time, the Consumer Staples sector lost 1.45%, while the S&P 500 lost 1.87%.

-Wall Street will be looking for positivity from KHC as it approaches its next earnings report date.
+KHC will be looking to display strength as it nears its next earnings release.
 On that day, KHC is projected to report earnings of $0.55 per share, which would represent a year-over-year decline of 29.49%.
-Meanwhile, our latest consensus estimate is calling for revenue of $6.15 billion, down 3.59% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $6.15 billion, down 3.59% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for KHC.
-These revisions help to show the ever-changing nature of near-term business trends.
+It is also important to note the recent changes to analyst estimates for KHC.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.69% lower.
-KHC currently has a Zacks Rank of #4 (Sell).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.13% lower.
+KHC is currently sporting a Zacks Rank of #4 (Sell).

-We can also see that KHC currently has a PEG ratio of 2.22.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Food - Miscellaneous was holding an average PEG ratio of 2.54 at yesterday's closing price.
+Also, we should mention that KHC has a PEG ratio of 2.24.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+KHC's industry had an average PEG ratio of 2.47 as of yesterday's close.

 The Food - Miscellaneous industry is part of the Consumer Staples sector.
-This group has a Zacks Industry Rank of 192, putting it in the bottom 25% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 161, which puts it in the bottom 37% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.